Seeing the Northern Lights in Rovaniemi: My Experience & Tips!

 The inverse of that is that during the winter, the sun won’t rise, either…. meaning lots of hours to try to spot the aurora!

 In general, you can see the aurora borealis starting about two hours after sunset and two hours before sunrise.
-Otherwise, it is a little too bright to properly see any aurora.
+During these twilight hours, it’s still too bright to properly see any aurora.

 Tips for Spotting Rovaniemi’s Northern Lights